How To Buy Lottery Tickets Online

 Even among these states, rules can differ greatly from state-to-state.
 For instance, different states have different online offerings that can include a wider variety of online lottery ticket options, digital games, instant win games, and more.
 There are numerous websites that purport to offer USA online gambling through legal lottery tickets, but players should always treat these claims with skepticism and do their due diligence to ensure that any online ticket purchases are legitimate.
 The only trustworthy online lottery ticket sales right now go through websites run by the six states mentioned below.

 Which States Have A Lottery?

-There are currently 45 different state-run lotteries in 2021, but only six states offer online lottery options.
+There are currently 45 different state-run lotteries in 2022, but only a few states offer online lottery options.

 |State||State Lottery||Online Lottery|

 There are five states that currently offer no lottery of any kind: